sustrik/ribosome/README.md

 Example
 ------

-Example in 'example-errors' subdirectory generates C code.
+Generator in 'example-errors' subdirectory generates C code.
 Specifically, it turns a data file describing POSIX errors into 'errno.h' file and implementation of standard strerror() function, stored in strerror.c file.